 This final test was with PU leather card holders (these are similar to the PU leather phone cases that are a very popular sublimation product)

-Below is a side by side comparison of two transfers produced using our standard Subli-Sharp sublimation paper against the Subli-TEXILE sublimation paper.
+Below is a side by side comparison of two transfers produced using our standard Subli-Sharp sublimation paper against the Subli-TEXTILE sublimation paper.
 As we expected this test did not have as big an improvement as previous tests, mainly because the PU leather is very smooth and is unlike the other fibrous fabrics we tested earlier so actual ink release does not make too much difference.

 There was a small improvement none-the-less, the image was around 25% brighter and we also found the increased amount of ink helped to prevent mottling and patchy print that can occur when heat pressing these types of products.

-We hope our Subli-TEXILE paper will help our customers to further improve on the products they can produce using our inks and printers and in turn help them to continue to improve their businesses!
+We hope our Subli-TEXTILE paper will help our customers to further improve on the products they can produce using our inks and printers and in turn help them to continue to improve their businesses!